Monstera adansonii (Monkey-Mask Plant)

 As Monstera are part of the Araceæ family, they'll produce toxic flowers that can be boiled and ate once ripe.
 Despite its readiness to flower in the wild, those grown domestically will rarely flower due to the unfavoured growing conditions.
 Its inflorescences bare large similarities to Peace Lilies, with a modified leaf (spathe) circulating around the site of pollination (spadix).

-Repot biannually using a houseplant-labelled compost and the next sized pot with adequate drainage.
-Hydrate the plant 24hrs before the tinkering with the roots to prevent the risk of transplant shock.
+Repot every two years using a 'Houseplant' labelled compost and the next sized pot with adequate drainage.
+Hydrate the plant 24hrs before tinkering with the roots to prevent the risk of transplant shock.
 For those that are situated in a darker location, add a thin layer of small grit in the pot's base to improve drainage and downplay over-watering.
 Click here for a detailed step-by-step guide on transplantation, or via this link to learn about repotting with root rot.

 If you're thinking of repotting a specimen that's growing up a moss pole, never remove the attached aerial roots as the disturbance could put further stress on the plant.
 Extend by purchasing another same-sized pole and pushing directly into the hollow hole in the original's top - its moss-like material may have to be cut off from the top to access the hollow centre.
 Get a long, sturdy stick that has a similar length to the two poles combined and place in the two's centre to support the weight.
 Always perform the repot BEFORE adding another pole, as it'll prove more challenging due to the weight distribution and overall balance.
 NEVER remove soil from the roots, or over-touch the root system, as this will cause transplant shock and possible death.